-Using experienced fear and anxiety to navigate the social hierarchy.
-Fear and anxiety are considered together here as they likely play similar roles in status navigation, given that fear is typically considered a more intense or shorter-lived version of anxiety (but, see Perkins, Inchley-Mort, Pickering, Corr, & Burgess, 2012).
-The experience of fear or anxiety may promote monitoring of social situations in which the threat of a status loss or social exclusion is possible (Marks & Nesse, 1994).
-In support of this view, lower rank individuals tend, on average, to be more fearful (Plutchik & Landau, 1973).
+Using Experienced Fear and Anxiety to Navigate the Social Hierarchy Fear and anxiety are considered together here as they likely play similar roles in status navigation, given that fear is typically considered a more intense or shorter-lived version of anxiety (but, see Perkins et al. 2012).
+The experience of fear or anxiety may promote monitoring of social situations in which the threat of a status loss or social exclusion is possible (Marks and Nesse 1994).
+In support of this view, lower-rank individuals tend, on average, to be more fearful (Plutchik and Landau 1973).
 The experience of fear may function to prevent these individuals from transgressing in social situations where mistakes would be costly.
 Low-status individuals are relatively devalued by other group members, so their social transgressions are likely to be more costly-as they are more likely to result in expulsion.
 By chronically experiencing fear, or being more prone to experience fear in complicated social situations, individuals low in status may be particularly motivated to behave cautiously in situations that could result in punishment.

-Displaying and perceiving fear/anxiety as an indication of status.
-Displaying fear as a signal of one's relatively lower status is common among some non-human animals (e.g., Bauman, Toscano, Mason, Lavenex, & Amaral, 2006).
-Fear displays may also serve this communicative function in humans, at least in social hierarchies based on dominance, where there is a frequent threat of violence and intimidation by high status individuals.
-Indeed, a validated measure of perceived dominance includes items such as, "I'm afraid of him/her" (Cheng et al., 2010).
-By displaying fear in the presence of dominant group members, individuals may effectively communicate their relatively lower dominance, and willingness to defer (Knutson, 1996).
+Displaying and Perceiving Fear/Anxiety as an Indication of Status Displaying fear as a signal of one's relatively lower status is common among some nonhuman animals (e.g., Bauman et al. 2006).
+Fear displays may also serve this communicative function in humans, at least in social hierarchies based on dominance, where there is a frequent threat of violence and intimidation by high-status individuals.
+Indeed, a validated measure of perceived dominance includes items such as, "I'm afraid of him/her" (Cheng et al. 2010).
+By displaying fear in the presence of dominant group members, individuals may effectively communicate their relatively lower dominance, and willingness to defer (Knutson 1996).
 As is the case for other nonverbal displays of low status, these cues can spare both parties from potentially costly conflicts.

-Limitations of the Reviewed Research and Remaining Questions
+Limitations of the Reviewed Research and Remaining Ouestions